 - Border irrigation

 This system of irrigation mainly supplies the water to the crop as per the consumptive use.
 Drip irrigation is the high water use efficient system among all methods of irrigation.
-In arid regions of the world it is a most required method of irrigation.
-The main problems in arid region limited water resources and undulated land; both of these problems can be overcome by installing drip irrigation.
+In arid regions of the world, it is the most required method of irrigation.
+The main problems in the arid region limited water resources and undulated land; both of these problems can be overcome by installing drip irrigation.

 Types of drip irrigation

 High-pressure drip irrigation system: which works at operating pressure of 30 psi or more.